working-agile/price-calculator/README.md

 ### Branches

 * 1-price-calculator-manual-test: no documentation is found, only a "manual" automated test.
-* 1-price-calculator-with-unit-test: code is covered by unit tests.
+* 2-price-calculator-with-unit-test: code is covered by unit tests.
+* 3-price-calculator-renamed: methods and variables renamed